fnordoglargh/metametalmapper/README.md

 ## Acknowledgments

-Thanks to Suma, Henning and Marcel for their invaluable feedback.
+Thanks to Annukka, Suma, Henning and Marcel for their invaluable feedback.

 ## Known Issues